erroronline1/caro/readme.md

 * review openspout ods cell formatting
 * orders
     * check if similar items have been ordered recently?
-* more compression of order attachment images
 * ::markdown:: in composer => mdcontent / also _pdf.php
 * audit and management review: select timespan (last 12 month by default?)
-* add user-hard-hat.svg

 ## Content
 * [Aims](#aims)